null-open-security-community/null-open-security-community.github.io/_posts/2020-07-09-starting-new-era-2020.md

 * null jobs initiative was started in 2010 with an idea to facilitate employment in the area of information security.
 It has been breaking the barriers between the infosec enthusiasts seeking for new opportunity and HR.
 With the new era of null we will be introducing null Jobs 2.0.

-* null chapters all across the globe is the backbone of this open source community.
+* null chapters all across the globe is the backbone of this open security community.
 Contributors in every chapter organise various kinds of activities like null monthly meetups, Humla, baachav sessions in order to exchange and share knowledge.
 With a new beginning, we would people from different places take initiative in order to start new chapters.
 A null chapter in every state of India is our dream is our goal.
 To energise initiative, a  newly proposed method to start the chapter in your city is planned.

 ## A Sincere Request: